Cristina is a designer, researcher and writer based in London, U.K.

 Cristina holds a Double Masters MA + MSc in Global Innovation Design from the Royal College of Art and Imperial College London and a BArch in Architecture from University of Nottingham.

-A remix of artistic experimentation, scientific behavioural analysis and visual culture is a connecting thread throughout Cristina’s academic and professional experience that continues to shape her work today.
+A remix of artistic experimentation and scientific behavioural analysis is a connecting thread throughout Cristina’s experience that continues to shape her work today.

 Instagram: @cristina_carbajo.